rflpazini/drone-flight/README.md

 Our job is to create a program that selects **'G'** drones with greatest flight range that are available.

 For that we are given the following information:
-* A list of all drones containing its numeral ID and its flight range in kilometers (Km).
+* A list of all drones containing its numeral ID and its flight range in kilometers;
-* The required amount of drones (**'G'**)
+* The required amount of drones (**'G'**);
-* A list of dorne IDs that are currently in maintenance and thus ARE NOT AVAILABLE for operations
+* A list of drone IDs that are currently in maintenance and thus ARE NOT AVAILABLE for operations.

 The program must return a list of the IDs of the **'G'** selected drones, sorted by flight range (greater first).